The Docker Cloud CLIEstimated reading time: 4 minutes

 service with the user credentials saved by the

 the CLI to interact with objects belonging to an Organization, you

 To learn more, see the Docker Cloud CLI README.

 Upgrade the docker-cloud CLI

-Periodically, Docker will add new features and fix bugs in the existing CLI.
+Periodically, Docker adds new features and fixes bugs in the existing CLI.
 To use these new features, you must upgrade the CLI.

-Upgrade on the docker-cloud CLI on Linux or Windows
+Upgrade the docker-cloud CLI on Linux or Windows

 $ pip install -U docker-cloud